SAMSON#

 • dialogTitle (str, default='Choose a color') – A title of the pop-up dialog.

-• color (samson.SBColor, default=SBColor()) – The input color
+• color (samson.SBColor, default=SBColor()) – Color selected when the dialog opens.

 Returns: